JWatson1102/Project_3/README.md

 <h1><b>Track the Paranormal!</b></h1>
 <img src="readme_owl.png">
-<h3><strong>Hello, welcome to our project!
-We wanted to bring the spooky to you to peruse at your leisure.</strong></h3>
+<h4><strong>Hello, welcome to our project!
+We wanted to bring the spooky to you to peruse at your leisure.</strong></h4>
 <hr>
-<h3>Please find above our source data files which we cleaned up and sifted through.
-You can also find the databases we created with these.
+<h4>Please find above our source data files which we cleaned up and sifted through.
+You can also find the databases we created with these.</h4>

 <i><small>*When you arrive at our webpage, you will see a spooooky music option - we recommend you give it a try for the full effect!</i></small>